-In September 2010 director Casey Affleck confirmed that this movie is not a real documentary, but fake.
-The public had been wondering ever since Joaquin Phoenix announced in October 2008 his retirement from acting in order to become a rapper, whether it was all just an act or if it was for real.
+In September 2010, co-Screenwriter and Director Casey Affleck confirmed that this movie is not a real documentary, but fake.
+The public had been wondering, ever since Joaquin Phoenix announced in October 2008 his retirement from acting, in order to become a rapper, whether it was all just an act, or if it was for real.

 Towards the end of the movie, there is a scene where Joaquin Phoenix is sitting with his father, at a table, drinking beers.
 In reality, this man is not Joaquin Phoenix's father, but actually Casey Affleck and Ben Affleck's own real-life father.